HR Software Menu Icon

 Tales of Christmas parties gone wrong are more than fiction – some have even ended in court.
 But a little time and consideration go a long way when you’re planning the main event.

 When wine glasses replace coffee cups, and shirts are swapped for sequined dresses, it’s easy to forget behavioural expectations.
 But the policies that protect your people should still be upheld outside of the office when it’s a work-related event.
-And because these policies aren’t something your people will be checking in with regularly, it’s important to bring their attention to them ahead of the date.
+Since these policies aren’t regularly checked by your people, it’s essential to draw their attention to them before the date.

 party at the office toast